Samasource raises $14.8M for global AI data biz driven from Africa – TechCrunch

 AI training data provider Samasource has raised a $14.8 million Series A funding round led by Ridge Ventures.

-The San Francisco headquartered company delivers Fortune 100 companies with the inputs they need for machine learning development in fields including autonomous transportation, e-commerce and communications and media.

-And it does so with a global work-force of data-specialists, a large number of whom are located in East Africa.
+The San Francisco-headquartered company delivers Fortune 100 companies with the inputs they need for machine learning development in fields including autonomous transportation, e-commerce and communications and media.
+It does so with a global work force of data specialists, a large number of whom are located in East Africa.

 As part of its Series A, Samasource plans to upgrade the features of its platform.
-It also opened an AI Development Center in Montreal, Canada and expanded its digital delivery center in Kampala, Uganda to serve its corporate client-base.
+It also opened an AI Development Center in Montreal, Canada and expanded its digital delivery center in Kampala, Uganda to serve its corporate client base.

 “Typically we’re working with very large companies for whom AI is a key part of their business strategy.
 So therefore they have to be really careful about…bias in the algorithms or bad data,” Janah explained on a call with TechCrunch.

-Samasource works through a discovery phase with customers — to determine the problems their trying to solve and their sources of input data — and customizes an approach to providing what they need.
+Samasource works through a discovery phase with customers — to determine the problems they’re trying to solve and their sources of input data — and customizes an approach to providing what they need.

 “In some cases we might refine elements of our software…then we go into deployment and…annotation work,” said Janah, referring to the company’s SamaHub training data platform.

-Samasource clients include Google, Continental, Walmart, and Ford.
+Samasource clients include Google, Continental, Walmart and Ford.
 The company generates revenue primarily through its machine learning data annotation and validation services.

-Samasource was originally founded by Janah as a non-profit in 2008.
+Samasource was originally founded by Janah as a nonprofit in 2008.
 “I saw huge opportunity for tapping into the incredible depth of…talent in East Africa in the tech world,” she said of the firm’s origins.

-Samasource converted to for-profit status in 2019, making the previous non-profit organization a shareholder.
+Samasource converted to for-profit status in 2019, making the previous nonprofit organization a shareholder.

 “As a CEO I need to make it clear to investors that this is an investible entity,” Jana said of the reason for Samasource becoming a private company.

-Ridge Ventures Principal Ben Metcalfe confirmed the fund’s lead on the $14.8 million Series A round and that he will take a board seat with Samasource.
-Other investors included, Social Impact Ventures, Bestseller Foundation, and Bluecrest Limited Capital.
+Ridge Ventures principal Ben Metcalfe confirmed the fund’s lead on the $14.8 million Series A round and that he will take a board seat with Samasource.
+Other investors included Social Impact Ventures, Bestseller Foundation and Bluecrest Limited Capital.

 Samasource’s founder thinks that providing for-profit AI training data to global companies can be done while improving lives in East Africa.